antonc42/cs406-project/DOC.md

 ## Server Security

+Although topics mentioned in this section are essential to server security, implementation is outside the scope of this document.
+It is easy to find documentation on any one of these topics in numerous places.

 1. Host firewall settings.
  - CentOS uses the `firewalld` application to manage the underlying `iptables` Linux firewall system.
 The configuration utility is `firewall-cmd`.
  - Although this application is easy to use, it limits the available options when configuring rules.
 It can be worthwhile to learn to configure `iptables` rules directly and disable the `firewalld` service.